 The FAFSA is the Free Application for Federal Student Aid.
 Like I mentioned earlier, this one application will open up a lot of potential aid opportunities.

 So when should you actually submit your FAFSA?
-Even though the deadline is pretty late (e.g. deadline for 2015-2016 academic year is June 30, 2016) apply as close to January 1 as possible.
-Some programs are first come first serve, so if you apply early, you won’t end up losing out on any potential funding opportunities.
+Even though the deadline is pretty late (e.g. deadline for 2019-2020 academic year is June 30, 2020) apply as close to October 1 as possible.
+Some programs are first-come, first-serve, so if you apply early, you won’t end up losing out on any potential funding opportunities.

 Submitting the FAFSA